-If you are injured in an auto accident in Lakeland that was the fault of another driver, you have a right to seek compensation from the responsible party’s insurance company.
+If you are injured in an auto accident in Florida that was the fault of another driver, you have a right to seek compensation from the responsible party’s insurance company.
 Be forewarned: the insurance company is going to compensate you for your injuries only if they have to.
 In only rare instances will an insurance company offer the total sum of your damages.
 They’re going to try and get away with paying as little as possible, even if their policy holder was at fault.

 One of the tricks they use is to get you to say something that could shed doubt on your claim.